-Ibis hardtail aims for affordability, Lezyne pump is more than pump, Scicon unveils snub-nosed saddle, Kask launches a gravel helmet, BKool
+Ibis hardtail aims for affordability, Lezyne pump is more than pump, Scicon unveils snub-nosed saddle, Kask launches a gravel helmet, BKool releases an update

 Here’s the Week in Tech — all the gear news, tips, and announcements you need and none of the marketing gibberish you don’t.

 Ibis designed the DV9 to do it all, for the right price.
 The frame costs just $999, which is only a little more than a comparable aluminum frame.
 The complete bikes start at $2,199.
 Yet this thing’s ready to race, with a frame weight of 1,204 grams and the option to run a 100mm or 120mm fork.
 This 29er hardtail also has clearance for tires up to 2.6 inches, so you can get rowdy on your local singletrack too.
 DV stands for development since the bike was originally conceived as a bike for high school racers.
 It comes with a seven-year frame warranty.

 A pump is a pump.
 Well, unless it’s also got some hidden gems, like a multitool integrated into its handle.
 Oh, and some tire levers.
 And glueless patches.
 It’d be nifty in the garage, but the Shop Floor Drive belongs in the back of your car or truck for setup at the trailhead.
 The aluminum barrel and base make it rugged enough to survive your neglectful tosses into the back seat.
 And at $100, it’s a good investment for years of use.
 It goes all the way up to 220 psi, so use it for road or mountain.